lazappi/lazappi.id.au/content/home/featured_talks.md

 +++
-# A Featured Publications section created with the Featured Content widget.
+# A Featured Posts section created with the Featured Content widget.
-# This section displays publications from `content/publication/` which have
+# This section displays posts from `content/post/` which have
 # `featured = true` in their front matter.

 widget = "featured"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 25  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.

-title = "Featured Publications" subtitle = ""
+title = "Featured Talks"
+subtitle = ""

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "publication"
+  page_type = "talk"

   # Choose how much pages you would like to display (0 = all pages)
   count = 0